Trewaters/SifuTrewaters/practice/signIn_2022.md

 # Sign In Daily 2022

+## Wednesday, 2022-04-27 08:17:05

+Tuesday was a bust.
+I didn't do any coding yesterday.
+How does it feel to fail?
+Not great.
+What does failure look like?
+This is a small failure.
+I am disappointing myself.
+I am still employed.
+I have a job that pays the bills.
+This is my personal goal to improve my job skills.
+This failure feels big.
+I really don't like my work and want a change.
+I feel if I can improve my coding skills I could apply for better jobs.

+The real test of any choice is would you make it again?
+Yes.

+I will continue to try and code more.
+Try to improve my work life by getting a different job.
+Today I pick myself up and try again.
+Try, try until you succeed.
+Even though I feel like shit now I am not going to stop trying to do better.

+With love for myself I will take another step towards my dream.

 ## Monday, 2022-04-25 11:49:49

 Didn't start with my best foot forward today.
 I am not working on the JS Academy program like I want to.
 It comes down to the fact that I am not making the best of my time.
 I feel overwhelm when I have a moment to do anything.
 Life is hectic and I am not doing a great job of staying focused.
 After I miss my time doing any code then I feel bad.
 Seems like I should just code something to avoid that feeling.